 Create Straight Road Marking Lines Consistently

 Marking roads can be intimidating to a beginner.
+It involves a meticulous process and specific equipment to ensure proper application.
 However, with enough practice, training, and experience, anyone can be a skilled steersman who creates precise lines on roads every time.